TMS9900: History

-After dropping out of the personal computer market with products such as TI-99/4A, the company microprocessor division eventually switched focus to the TMS320 special-purpose processor series.
+The TI 990 was so successful that TI ended plans to use TMS9900 in higher-end personal computers that would compete with the minicomputer, only producing the low-end TI-99/4A.
+After discontinuing 99/4A, the company microprocessor division eventually switched focus to the TMS320 special-purpose processor series.

+Microcomputer-on-chip implementations of variations of the 9900 in 40-pin packages included the TMS9940, TMS9980/81, and TMS9995.
+The SBP9900 was a ruggedized version.

+The last generation was the 99000 series, created to be the CPU of the 990/10A in 1981.
+The TMS99105 and 110 were sold as catalog parts.

 Architecture

-The TMS9900 has three internal 16-bit registers — Program counter (PC), Status register (ST), and Workspace Pointer register (WP).
-The WP register points to a base address in external RAM where the processor's 16 general purpose user registers (each 16 bits wide) are kept.
+The TMS9900 has three internal 16-bit registers — the Program counter (PC), the Status register (ST), and the Workspace Pointer register (WP).
+The WP points to a base address in external RAM where 16 general purpose user registers (each 16 bits wide) reside to serve the processor.
 This architecture allows for quick context switching; e.g. when a subroutine is entered, only the single workspace register needs to be changed instead of requiring registers to be saved individually.
-Bits are numbered unconventionally with the most significant bit being 0.
+Unlike the 68000 and 8086, bits are numbered with the MSB (most significant bit) being bit 0.

 Addresses refer to bytes with big endian ordering convention.
-The TMS9900 is a classic 16 bit machine with an address space of 216 bytes (65,536 bytes or 32,768 words).
+The TMS9900 is a classic 16-bit machine with an address space of 216 bytes (65,536 bytes or 32,768 words).

-There is no concept of a stack and no stack pointer register.
-Instead, branch instructions exist that save the program counter to a register and change the register context.
+There is no dedicated stack pointer register.
+Instead, branch instructions exist that save the program counter to a register (BL — Branch and Link), or change the register context (BLWP — Branch and Link Workspace Pointer, or XOP).
 The 16 hardware and 16 software interrupt vectors each consist of a pair of PC and WP values, so the register context switch is automatically performed by an interrupt as well.
+Stacks can be implemented atop either of these mechanisms.